9andrea1/InvokerServlet-exec/README.md

 http://foxglovesecurity.com/2015/11/06/what-do-weblogic-websphere-jboss-jenkins-opennms-and-your-application-have-in-common-this-vulnerability/

-this script lets you execute and retrieve commands output (through wget or dns requests) from a vulnerable target like in a shell.
+this script lets you execute and retrieve commands output (through wget or nslookup requests) from a vulnerable target like in a shell.

 ## Example
 ```shell